wenkokke/tutorial-template/src/pages/README.md

 :newthought[This is a new thought], which starts a new section.
 ```

+:newthought[This is a new thought], which starts a new section.

 The use of the `:newthought` command is preferred if the document can be structured using only level-1 headers.
 You should aim to structure your document in this way.
 If you really need level-2 headers, you should only use level-1 headers to start sections.

 ```md